 I saw this CBC story recently about a man who was written off because he was just a psych patient.
 I wanted to write about it, then promptly forgot about it until suninthespring brought it to my attention.
 In April 2018, David Pontone went to the emergency department at Humber River Hospital in Toronto, Canada.… Continue reading Just a Psych Patient? – Stigma in the ER

 i was talking recently with Luftmentsch of Vision of the Night about the health care systems in. the UK and Canada, and I thought it would be interesting to take a look at what a patient scenario might look like in particular health care system.
 Health care systems overview First, let's take a quick look… Continue reading How Does Your Local Health Care System Work?

-Jsonin / CC BY Social determinants of health represent those factors which, whether we have control over them or not, can significantly influence both physical and mental health outcomes.
+Health.gov Social determinants of health represent those factors which, whether we have control over them or not, can significantly influence both physical and mental health outcomes.
 Differences produced by social injustice can (and does) produce systemic health inequities between rich and poor, with a "social gradient" in between.
-The social determinants of… Continue reading Why Social Determinants of Health Matter
+The social determinants of health The Government… Continue reading Why Social Determinants of Health Matter

-Health.gov As a Canadian, the fact that I have a pre-existing health condition doesn't affect my ability to access basic healthcare.
+As a Canadian, the fact that I have a pre-existing health condition doesn't affect my ability to access basic healthcare.
 Our health care system certainly isn't perfect, but our publicly funded system costs a heck of a lot less than the privatized system in the United States.
-Unfortunately, things look like they could get… Continue reading I Have a Pre-Existing Condition
+Unfortunately, things look like they could get a… Continue reading I Have a Pre-Existing Condition